Living as Digital Nomads in Lisbon:

 - Second Home - A light-filled coworking space covered with plants located at the Time Out Market.
 Prices are €130+IVA for one week for a summer workation, €350+IVA per month for a studio membership, €300+IVA per month for a resident membership, or €200+IVA for per month for a roaming membership.

-Best Areas to Live for Digital Nomads in Lisbon
+Best Area to Stay in Lisbon for Digital Nomads

 We lived a short walk from Graça on top of a hill.
 Unfortunately, this made it hard to get to and from the metro, as well as the grocery store.
 In hindsight, we really wish we would have lived further down.